polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 to select, and/or field _names_ for your `where` clauses.
 It will only protect your _values_, and _not_ table names or column names against SQL injection attacks.
-Also, the project does not verify that the SQL is possible to execute towards your database, such as verifying that specified tables or columns actually exists on the database you're trying to execute your SQL towards.
-It does its best however, to verify that the syntax of your SQL, is to some extent legally structured, and is valid SQL.
+Also, the project does not verify that the SQL is possible to execute towards your database, such as verifying that specified tables or columns actually exists.
+It does its best however, to verify that your Hyperlambda is structured correctly, and that it will create valid SQL.

 ## [sql.create]